 When Pope Francis announced his delayed visit, he sent the Vatican secretary of state to South Sudan and the DRC, Cardinal Pietro Parolin, to the two countries on a “reassurance” trip.
 Parolin stated, “It is an important trip.
 I feel truly honored to be able to go to both the Democratic Republic of Congo and South Sudan and to bring to those peoples the pope’s affection, together with the assurance that as soon as conditions permit, especially from the point of view of health, he himself will make this trip.”

 Additionally, Catholic priests in the Congo hope that the Pope’s visit will help ease tensions between the Catholic Church and the Congolese government.
-The most recent incident was where the Catholic Church in the Congo accused the president’s brother-in-law of stealing land from them.
+The most recent incident was when the Catholic Church in the Congo accused the president’s brother-in-law of stealing land from them.

 The DRC and South Sudan continue to hope that the Pope’s visit will spearhead peace efforts within both countries against their insurgencies.